Puppy bath time should be fun! But it’s something that new puppy parents often worry about.

 - To reduce odor

-If a puppy has never experienced one before, a bath on his third birthday because he meets a skunk or steps in some engine oil, is going to be a pretty traumatic experience.
+If a puppy has never had one before, a bath on his third birthday because he meets a skunk or steps in some engine oil, is going to be a pretty traumatic experience.

 The other benefit is really for you.